FluxML/model-zoo/README.md

 - **mnist** classifies digits from the [MNIST data set](https://en.wikipedia.org/wiki/MNIST_database), using a simple multi-layer perceptron.
 - **char-rnn** implements a [character-level language model](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 It comes with a Shakespeare dataset but can work with any text.
 - **phonemes** implements a [sequence to sequence model with attention](https://arxiv.org/abs/1409.0473), using the [CMU pronouncing dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) to predict the pronunciations of unknown words.

+Note that these models are best run line-by-line, either in the REPL or Juno.